conan-io/conan-vs-extension/README.md

 After that, use the "Tools → Invoke AddConanDepends" command.
 It should invoke the `conan build` command for the project currently loaded into the IDE.

+### Using the tool window

+To show the plugin tool window, use the "View → Conan Package Management" menu item.

 Build
 -----